usability-ai-research/automated-issue-detection/README.md

-# Systematic Literature Review of Automation and Artificial Intelligence in Usability Issue Detection.
+# Systematic Literature Review of Automation and Artificial Intelligence in Usability Issue Detection

 ## About